 Secondly, Fauci contest Paul’s statement that the overwhelming amount of evidence points to a lab leak.

-“I believe most card-carrying viral philologists and molecular virologists would disagree with you, that it is much more likely, even though we leave open all possibilities, it’s much more likely this was a natural occurence.”
+“I believe most card-carrying viral philologists and molecular virologists would disagree with you, that it is much more likely, even though we leave open all possibilities, it’s much more likely this was a natural occurrence.”

 Paul interjected: “We’ve tested 80,000 animals, and no animals have been found with COVID.”